AlexanderSchuetz97/uintx/README.md

 pixel buffers in esoteric "Pixel" formats where arithmetic operations have to be performed before the pixel represents an actual valid value.
 Doing this with many &| and shift operations leads to very unreadable code.

-### Future work:
-#### Larger numbers
-I will probably have to implement integers larger than u128 sometime in the future, because 10 channel 16 bit per channel pixels (CMYKOGV+W&V+Alpha) are a thing.
-This would require up to u160 to properly handle.

-##### Signed numbers
-I may also implement sign extender functionality to convert from u24 -> i24 -> i32.

-Currently, conversions from u24 to i32 are implemented like this: u24 -> u32 -> i32.
-(its impossible to get a negative i32 from an u24)

-But this is not needed for my purposes.
-So I may end up not doing it.
-Plus you can already sort of do this if you use intx as an intermediary: u24 -> intx:I24 -> i32 already works.

-#### Splitting channels
-As mentioned this library was developed for pixel processing.
-It would be nice to have a feature to split some of those integers into its channels.
-For example u48 can be used to represent 16 Bit RBG so a function to yield a &[u16; 3] would be very nice.
-The same applies to a function that yields a &[f16; 3].
-Since there are many combinations possible and needed, I have decided to postpone implementing this for later.